 Because occupations involving physical labor dominate the local economy, Ismay is generally considered to be a blue-collar town.
 0.00% of the Ismay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ismay is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ismay who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Overall, Ismay’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ismay’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Ismay does not have a public transit system used by locals to get to and from work.
+Ismay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Ismay is an extremely ethnically-diverse town.
 The people who call Ismay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ismay residents report their race to be Native Hawaiian.
 Important ancestries of people in Ismay include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.